Hilco Global: Hilco Redevelopment Partners

 In 2012, Hilco Redevelopment Partners (HRP) bought the Sparrows Point Steel Mill in Maryland to demolish and rebuild as a warehouse distribution hub, renamed Tradepoint Atlantic.
 The deal has operated in partnership with Baltimore-based investment firm Redwood Capital Partners.
 In 2017, HRP bought the Crawford Generating Station in Little Village, Chicago, to transform the space into an updated distribution center called Exchange 55.
 After the Philadelphia Energy Solutions refinery burned down and went bankrupt in 2019, HRP bought the plant for $225.5 million.
 Hilco will carry out the dismantling of the plant and an extensive remediation effort before beginning projects on the site.

+In October 2020, Hilco was hired by Shop Vac Corp. for liquidation services.

 In 2023, HRP began the construction of the first phase of The Bellwether District's South Philadelphia site to convert the industrial site into an e-commerce and logistics campus.

-HRP appointed four people to the company's corporate advisory board namely Dr. Judith Rodin, Lieutenant General Thomas P. Bostick (Ret.), Ron DeGregorio and Michael K. Ohm.
+In August 2023, WeWork Inc. partnered with Hilco for real estate restructuring with hundreds of landlords.

+In 2024, Hilco worked with Pitney Bowes Global to acquire its struggling e-commerce business.
+The company oversaw a Chapter 11 bankruptcy and liquidation of their e-commerce segment and assets.

+In September 2025, Hilco Global finalized the spinoff of Hilco Redevelopment Partners property unit with plans to launch a investment fund.